 Most types of alcohol have carbs.
 But bourbon is an exception due to the distillation process they undergo.

-That being said, it’s worth noting that even though bourbon doesn’t have carbs, you do get a considerable amount of calories with every drink.
+That being said, it’s worth noting that even though bourbon doesn’t have carbs, you do get a considerable amount of calories with whiskey though.
 A shot of Jim Beam Bourbon, for instance, contains about 100 calories.

 The absence of carbs in bourbon is solely the result of the distillation process.
 It is not caused by aging in oak barrels, as some people think.

 Most spirits contain plenty of sugar, which gradually decreases throughout the fermentation process.
 It is then that the yeast in the solution converts the sugar into low-ABV alcohol from five to 15%.

 Specific sugar bases are usually used to produce different types of alcohol, including barley sugars, grape sugars, apple sugars, and even honey.
 With bourbon, corn is a crucial ingredient.